 BeachFleischman CPAs has offices in Phoenix and Tucson Arizona (AZ) and provides Canada-U.S. tax services for clients across Canada and the U.S., including U.S. tax compliance and consulting for Canadian individuals with U.S. ties and for Canadian businesses with operations in the U.S., as well as American individuals with ties to Canada and U.S. businesses with operations in Canada.

 Cross-border issues are complex and need the attention of specialists.
-The professionals at BeachFleischman have over 20 years of experiences working with Canada-US cross-border issues.
+The professionals at BeachFleischman have over 20 years of experience working with Canada-US cross-border issues.

 Circumstances where you may need our Canada-U.S. Tax Services